chonnessey/lord_of_the_gems/README.md

 Users (or admins) can create, edit, delete items
 Users (or admins) can create, edit, delete enemies Users can "fight" enemies for items or some kind of points/life

+Goblin

+disposition of 2
+to pass you gotta raise it to ten

+so you feed it some food, you offer it some gems, and you convince it to like really really labor for peace.
+And now youve got a friend who is like helping you convince more orcs.ActiveRecord

+All orcs gain 1 to their disposition

+You are frodo and samwise, and this time you gotta destroy the ring again but its an earring, and this time youre trying to be really polite about it.